 All right, let’s talk about reporting.
 Now, there have been some enhancements there.

 We’ve got a few new visualization properties that have come in.

 So, in the bubble chart, there’s new properties for setting the bubble size and also being able to limit the smallest and largest ones.
 This can be useful sometimes when you’re your data, it’s got quite a wide variety of things, or some outliers and you don’t want them to.

-you know, they can kind of tend to dominate and you lose the rescue data with Got no extra bigger, extra, small outliers so having these kind of min and max options will help you control that and just better visualize that kind of data.
+They can dominate and you lose the rescue data with no extra bigger, extra, small outliers so having these kind of min and max options will help you control that and just better visualize that kind of data.